Where do you stand on this hot button topic within the territory of addiction?

-Even in NA, which people often site, the program isn’t centered around not using anything at all.
-Members are allowed to use prescription medications, and the program ideology even states, “The only requirement for membership is "a desire to stop using," and members "meet regularly to help each other stay clean," where "clean" is defined as complete abstinence from all mood and mind altering substances (including alcohol).”
+And this way of thinking also finds its way into program meetings like NA, where recovering addicts aren't seen as being truly serious or ready to be fully sober.
+And oddly enough, the program isn’t centered around not using anything at all.
+Members are allowed to use prescription medications, and the program ideology even states, “The only requirement for membership is "a desire to stop using," and members "meet regularly to help each other stay clean," where "clean" is defined as "complete abstinence from all mood and mind altering substances (including alcohol).”
 And as we already cleared up previously, MAT prescriptions don’t alter any moods or states of mind when used as directed.

 I know that with a lot of things in this area of life, we are used to being on the receiving end of opinions and judgments, and know that our loved ones are as well.

 But with this issue, it seems that we have become the ones with the negative perceptions.
-Especially because I feel that my normal outside views are pretty supportive on this topic since they see it for what it is: getting help.
 The most often I see disdain is within our own community, because of the misconceptions surrounding it.

 My goal has always been to share my story, in the hopes that it would make others feel less alone in their own experiences, to spread awareness on addiction as a whole, and to do my part to end the stigma surrounding the addiction issues of our loved ones and us.